uvarc/rc-learning/content/notes/minimal-containers/index.md

 - [Scratch](https://hub.docker.com/_/scratch)
     - Literally start from scratch!
     - A "no-op" in the Dockerfile, meaning no extra layer in image
-    - Build other base images
+    - Build other base images (beyond scope of this workshop)
     - Minimal image with a single application
 - [Distroless](https://github.com/GoogleContainerTools/distroless)
     - Derived from Debian